MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 For the purpose of this project, I do not have the budget nor the resources or the support of Riot Games to attempt such a massive undertaking.
-So for these reasons, I have decided on using human replay data for the purposes of cost, the fact that human replay data alone is sufficient for the task, scale and infrastructure and simplicity.
+So for these reasons, I have decided on using human replay data for the purposes of cost, the fact that human replay data alone is likely sufficient for the task, the scale required to implement a massive reinforcement learning pipeline and simplicity.

 ### League of Legends Replays

 League of Legends replays are stored as files with a ROFL (yes, really lol) file format extension.
 The files are prepended with the region the game was played and the middle is the game id.
 A typical league of legends replay file looks something like `EUW1-5237530168.rofl`.
-The replay file is split into two main parts, with the first part containing metadata about the game in a JSON format, and the second and main part of the file are the actual low level contents of the game themselves, such as the position and stats of every game object at a point in time, the actions
+The replay file is split into two main important parts, with the first part containing metadata about the game in a JSON format, and the second and main part of the file are the actual low level contents of the game themselves, such as the position and stats of every game object at a point in time, the actions